HL7/phd/input/intro-notes/StructureDefinition-PhdCoincidentTimeStampObservation-notes.md

 The PHG is required to have the capability to report local time and offset to UTC.
 The PHG records its current time in the `Observation.effectiveDateTime` element regardless of the type of time clock used by the PHD unless the PHD has superior time synchronization than the PHG.
 In that case, the `Observation.effective[x]` element is not populated.

 ### PHD Current Time &rarr; `Observation.value[x]`
- If the PHD uses a wall clock, the current time of the PHD is reported in an `Observation.valueDateTime` element.
-FHIR requires the presence of an offset to UTC, so if the PHD does not provide that, the PHG adds its offset to the value.
-It is reasonable to assume that the PHD and PHG are in the same time zone and thus have the same offset to UTC.
-However, PHDs can be mobile, and if the PHD is reporting an offset, the offset reported by the PHD is used even if it is NOT the offset of the PHG.
+If the PHD uses a wall clock and provides an offset to UTC, the current time of the PHD is reported in an `Observation.valueDateTime` element using the offset reported by the PHD.
+If the PHD reports local time without an offset (`MDC_ATTR_TIME_ABS`, code `67975`), the current time is reported in `Observation.valueString` using the format `YYYY-MM-DDThh:mm:ss` with optional fractional seconds and no time-zone suffix.

-§When the PHD reports an absolute-time `valueDateTime`, the PHG SHALL include the [PhdLocalTime modifier extension](StructureDefinition-phd-local-time.html) on the containing Observation with `valueBoolean=true`.§ This identifies the source value as local time; the extension does not provide a time-zone offset or identify a time zone.

 If the PHD uses a time counter, the current tick time is reported in an `Observation.valueQuantity` element scaled to microseconds or milliseconds as appropriate for the resolution of the counter.